Monothelitism

+Monothelitism is still today taught by some Protestant Christian philosophers, including William Lane Craig and J. P. Moreland.
+However, the dyothelite view is mainstream in all major branches of Christianity.
+Modern monothelitism is associated with a certain form of social trinitarianism.

 Background

 During the 5th century, some regions of the Church were thrown into confusion because of the debates that erupted over the nature of Jesus Christ.
 Although the Church had already determined that Christ is the son of God, his exact nature remained open to debate.
-The Church had declared heretical the notion that Jesus is not fully divine in the 4th century (see First Council of Nicaea), during the debates over Arianism and had declared that he is God the Son who became human.
-However, in arguing that he is both God and man, there now emerged a dispute over exactly how the human and divine natures of Christ actually exist within the person of Christ.
+The Church had declared heretical the notion that Jesus is not fully divine in the 4th century (see First Council of Nicaea), during the debates over Arianism, and had declared that he is God the Son who became human.
+However, in arguing that he is both God and man, there then emerged a dispute over exactly how the human and divine natures of Christ actually exist within the person of Christ.

 The Christological definition of Chalcedon, as accepted by the Eastern Orthodox, Catholic, Anglican, Lutheran, and Reformed churches, is that Christ remains in two distinct natures, yet these two natures come together within his one hypostasis.
 More simply, Christ is known as "both fully human and fully Divine, one in being with the Father".
 This position was opposed by the Monophysites who held that Christ possesses one nature only.
 The term Monophysitism of which Eutychianism is one type, held that the human and divine natures of Christ were fused into one new single (mono) nature.
 As described by Eutyches, his human nature was "dissolved like a drop of honey in the sea", and therefore his nature is really divine.
 This is distinct from Miaphysitism, which holds that, after the union, Christ is in one theanthropic (human-divine) nature and is generated from the union of two natures.
 The two are thus united without separation, without confusion, and without alteration, and with each having a particularity.
 Miaphysitism is the christological doctrine of the Oriental Orthodox churches.

 Nevertheless, the resultant debates led the Chalcedonians to accuse the non-Chalcedonians of teaching Christ's humanity to be of a different kind from our own.
-Meanwhile, the non-Chalcedonians accused the Chalcedonians of espousing a form of Nestorianism, a rejected doctrine that held that Jesus Christ was two distinct subsistences.
+Meanwhile, the non-Chalcedonians accused the Chalcedonians of espousing a form of Nestorianism, a doctrine rejected in the preceding council that held that Jesus Christ was two distinct subsistences.